THE COMMISSIONING

 After construction, the vessel gets underway to complete Builder’s Trials.
 Discrepancies to be repaired are noted and when the builder deems the ship ready for Acceptance Trials, it undergoes extensive inspections and testing by the Navy, both in port and underway.
 Upon completion of these tests and inspections, and subsequent correction of any noted major discrepancies, the Navy deems the ship ready to be delivered.
 Shortly after the ship is delivered to the Navy, the crew moves aboard and has several months to train and outfit the ship for sea duty.
 Upon completion of this training and outfitting, the ship is ready to be commissioned.

 Prior to 1984, ships were generally commissioned where they were built.
 In 1984, USS Yorktown (CG 48) was commissioned in Yorktown, VA.
 From that point on, U. S. Navy ships have been commissioned at ports all around the United States to enable more citizens to see these impressive warships and celebrate this tremendous addition to our nation’s defense with their crews.
-This will be the sixth U. S. Navy commissioning in Pensacola.
-The previous five ships were:
+This will be the 13th U. S. Navy commissioning in Pensacola.
+The previous ships were:

 USS Marc A. Mitscher (DDG 57) - December 1994